ksu-cs-textbooks/cis526/content/x-examples/02-database/04-models.md

 export default router;
 ```

-The only change we need to make is to import our `User` model we just created, and then use the `User.findAll()` query method inside of our first route method.
+The only change we need to make is to import our `User` model we just created in the `models/models.js` file, and then use the `User.findAll()` query method inside of our first route method.
 A full list of all the querying functions in `sequelize` can be found in the [Sequelize Documentation](https://sequelize.org/docs/v6/core-concepts/model-querying-basics/)

 Now, let's start our application and see if it works!
 We should make sure we have migrated and seeded the database recently before starting.
 If everything works correctly, we should be able to navigate to the `/users` path and see the following JSON output on the page: